 Executive Staff

-In addition to the members of the Executive Director’s Cabinet, SHRA’s leadership staff is comprised of Managers with expertise in community redevelopment, strategic planning and development, affordable housing finance, public housing asset management, housing development and public infrastructure construction, community revitalization, media relations, branding, and marketing.
+In addition to the members of the Executive Director’s Cabinet, SHRA’s leadership staff is comprised of managers with expertise in community redevelopment, strategic planning and development, affordable housing finance, public housing asset management, housing development and public infrastructure construction, community revitalization, media relations, branding, and marketing.

 La Shelle Dozier, Executive Director

-James Shields, Deputy Executive Director - Administration
+James Shields, Deputy Executive Director - Business Administration

 James Shields joined SHRA in 2002 and serves as Deputy Executive Director.